 Alert Philadelphia provides immediate notification of emergencies to Center City businesses, employers, property owners, hospitals, residential groups, community leaders, law enforcers, first responders and private security representatives, among others.

-Critical information is relayed on a timely basis via email and text message to cell phones, PDA devices, etc.
+Critical information is relayed on a timely basis via email and text message.

 Working with the Philadelphia Police Department, the CCD uses state-of-the art, computer-generated mapping techniques to identify crime trends or patterns and make strategic deployment decisions.

 CCD staff use computer tablets to record, map, and relay troublesome conditions in the public environment to over 20 responsible public and private agencies in Philadelphia.
 In order to effect rapid resolution of public space challenges and create a culture of cross-communication among all participating agencies, the Collaborative meets bimonthly to share information, discuss common issues and learn about specific efforts underway that reinforce public safety and the appearance of downtown Philadelphia.